DwyaneChou/SBPEM/README.md

 V : h\*v

-The output file name is "output.nc", you can plot the fields rapidly by using Panoply,ncview,ncbrowse and so on.
+The output file name is "output.nc", you can plot the fields rapidly by using Panoply, ncview, ncbrowse and so on.

 Zhou Lilong